What happened to Jesus’s disciples post-Easter–in the weeks after Jesus’ resurrection?

 And why wouldn’t it?

-Wouldn’t you be excited if a loved one died and then appeared three days later whole, hearty, and with an appetite?
+Wouldn’t you be excited if a loved one died and then appeared, alive, three days later?
+Especially if they look whole and hearty and have an appetite?

 Post-Easter events to Ascension